 What isn’t talked about as often with lifestyle creep is as your income increases the demands of your time also tend to increase.
 When you get those salary increases at work it’s usually accompanied by increased responsibilities which tend to increase hours and work travel.
 Or, maybe you don’t have a salary increase but you have responsibilities that increase at home like having kids.

 In either scenario, gone are the days where you have a ton of time to shop around and get the best deal, keep a watchful eye on prices and plan trips months in advance.
 All of a sudden a commitment (wedding, planned travel, birthday) is right around the corner and you’re forced to spend more money because you’ve waited until the last minute.
 It’s not that you’re buying more expensive things, it’s that you don’t have time to get the best price for the same things you’ve always purchased.
+Here are ways you’re spending too much money on travel, food, clothing, gifts and transportation and how to fix it.

 You know you want to take a vacation somewhere, but aren’t sure where and aren’t sure when.
 Or, you know you have a trip but may not be sure what your schedule is like around that trip (like, if you have to travel for work) so you hold off on buying the ticket.
 This pivot from planning ahead to waiting until the last minute recently has cost me close to $200 more per domestic roundtrip flight because I waited to purchase the ticket.
 Prior to this, I was still purchasing in advance but found out I had to travel and then literally had my work trip flight landing an hour before I was supposed to take off for my vacation flight instead of just flying from my work commitment to vacation.

 How to fix it: Work with your team at work to understand deadlines and busy periods so you have a better idea of when you’ll definitely be able to travel and exactly when you’ll have to travel for work.
 For example, if you meet with a customer once every few months, can you schedule the year in advance and have a quarterly schedule on the calendar?
 Instead of traveling in person to meet with your entire team face to face can you arrange a video conference?
 Then, once you know when you’ll be traveling, leverage sites like Google Flights and Hopper to find the best prices and set up price alerts so you don’t forget to book early on.
-Find more travel hacks here.

 It is so easy to come home after a long day of work, open the fridge and realize either nothing appeals to you or the things in your fridge together do not make a complete meal.
 You’re then forced to: A) Go out to eat or B) order in.
 Especially when you live in a city surrounded by great food it’s hard to convince yourself to eat what you see in front of you.
 It’s also easy to wake up and grab breakfast or lunch out instead of making breakfast at home and packing a lunch with you to work.
 Doing this can cost you thousands of dollars extra a year.